 The weather in Rome in December

-The weather in Rome in December is pleasantly mild.
+The weather in Rome in December is pleasantly mild, similar to most of Spain in winter.
 Even though you might find some rainy days, it’s usually sunny or cloudy at most.
 In Rome, in winter it does rain quite a lot, but December goes out pretty mild.

 Usually, the rainy days in the past years in December in Rome were an average of 9 days for the whole month.
 Even if you happen in a little more rainy period, you can also expect long dry breaks.
 December is usually less rainy than November.